tusharsadhwani/blog/src/pages/post/ast.md

 So Python is a _reference-counted, garbage collected language_.
 What that means is that there's a very clear distinction between variables and values.
 Values are essentially just objects floating around in memory, and variables are just names that point to the said objects in memory.

-Each variable that points to a value (a.k.a "references" that value), the reference count of that value is increased.
+For each variable that points to a value (a.k.a "references" that value), the reference count of that value is increased.
 For example:

 ```python
 x = 'some string'  # This string has a ref. count of 1